 For some women, their menstrual cycle can cause not only pain and discomfort, but worry over fertility too.
 And although each woman is different, there have been some studies into herbal remedies which can help balance and regulate the cycle.

-Also known as Vitex or Monk's Pepper, it was used by monks in the Middle Ages as a herbal remedy to reduce their sex drive and help them maintain celibacy.
-Today however, chaste tree is used by women who suffer with their menstrual cycle.
-For many women, problems like infertility, irregular bleeding or painful heavy periods can be a result of lack of progesterone in the body.
+Also known as Vitex, Agnus Castus or Monk's Pepper, it has been used by monks in the Middle Ages as a herbal remedy to reduce their sex drive and help them maintain celibacy.
+Today, chaste tree is used by women who suffer with their menstrual cycle.
+For many women, problems such as irregular bleeding or painful heavy periods can be a result of lack of progesterone in the body.
 Chaste tree, although it contains no hormonal compounds, has a similar effect on the body as progesterone.
-When taking chaste tree, it acts on the pituitary gland in the brain and helps normalise follicle stimulating hormones (FSH) and luteinizing hormone (LH) which are related to the menstrual cycle.
-Because the herb works to normalise LH levels, it helps ease these complaints and has been known to regularise the menstrual cycle and treat some cases of acne flare up during menstruation.
+When taking chaste tree, it acts on the pituitary gland in the brain and aids to normalis the follicle stimulating hormones (FSH) and luteinizing hormone (LH) which are related to the menstrual cycle.
+Because the herb works to normalise LH levels, it helps ease these complaints and has been known to regulate the menstrual cycle and reduce cases of acne flare up during menstruation.